Colorado Child Care Assistance Program

 You are responsible for selecting a child care provider for your children.
 You can select a licensed child care center, a licensed family child care home, or a friend, neighbor or relative caretaker.
 You will have to decide the type of care that is best for your children and meets your family's needs.
 When choosing a provider, look for signs that your child will be safe, comfortable, and encouraged to grow and learn.
 The Colorado Shines child care search identifies licensed providers that accept CCCAP and provides helpful tips to find child care.

 Before you take your child to your chosen provider, you need to contact your county department of human/social services so they can authorize care.
 They will need the name, address and phone number of the provider along with whether or not they are licensed.
 Failure to notify the county may require you to pay the provider directly for any child care costs incurred.
+Click here for information on how your provider can contract with CCCAP.

 Notifying the county of changes